Dirk Kempthorne: U.S. Senate

 In 1992, U.S. Senator Steve Symms decided not to seek a third term and Kempthorne pursued the Republican nomination for the seat.
-In the general election, Kempthorne defeated Democratic U.S. Representative Richard H. Stallings.
+In the general election, Kempthorne defeated Democratic congressman Richard H. Stallings.

 In the Senate, Kempthorne sponsored and helped pass the Unfunded Mandates Reform Act of 1995, a bill meant to prohibit Congress from imposing unfunded federal mandates on states.
 The bill aimed to:

 [C]urb the practice of imposing unfunded Federal mandates on States and local governments; to strengthen the partnership between the Federal Government and State, local and tribal governments; to end the imposition, in the absence of full consideration by Congress, of Federal mandates on State, local, and tribal governments without adequate funding, in a manner that may displace other essential governmental priorities; and to ensure that the Federal Government pays the costs incurred by those governments in complying with certain requirements under Federal statutes and regulations, and for other purposes.

 Also in 1995, Senator Kempthorne introduced amendments to the Safe Drinking Water Act.
-This bill was signed into law by President Clinton on August 6, 1996.
+This bill was signed into law by President Bill Clinton on August 6, 1996.

 During his six years in the Senate, Kempthorne scored a "0" on the League of Conservation Voters' legislative scorecards every year except 1993, when he scored 6 percent on the basis of one vote against funding a rocket booster for the space program that environmentalists judged harmful to the environment.
 His overall LCV score for that period was less than 1%.